ansys/pyfluent/doc/source/api/core/solver/reduction.rst

 and accessing the select functions with the required parameters.

-For example, in the below case, do hybrid initialization of the solution and perform an area-average of absolute pressure over the velocity inlets.
+For example, in the below case, do hybrid initialization of the solution and perform an area-average of absolute pressure over the velocity inlet.

 .. code-block:: python